loichyan/thisctx/README.md

 An option to add a suffix to the names of the generated context types.

-By default, only `struct`s will be added the builtin suffix `Context` since the generated type without a suffix will confict with the error type.
+By default, only `struct`s get the builtin suffix `Context` since the generated types without suffix conflict with the error type.

 ```rust
 #[derive(WithContext)]